mkicjn/paraforth/README.md

 # paraforth
-### A minimal Forth compiler and assembler in <1K, intended to seed an independent software stack
+### A minimal native code Forth in <1K, intended to seed an independent software stack as a macro assembler

 #### Project Goals: